-However, thing have just changed.
-Klim convinced me to try a few new products for 2020 … and wow, they were comfortable, offered great mobility and kept me dry.
+However, things have just changed.
+Klim convinced me to try a few new products for 2020 … and wow; they were comfortable, offered great mobility and kept me dry.
 Oh, and they looked great.
 So at least for this year I will be back in style.

 Klim PowerXross Pullover & Pants

-The PowerXross suit is designed to allow the rider to add/remove inner layers according to your riding style and comfort level.
-I added an inner layer (wind shirt) to increase my comfort level on the trail ride in to the higher elevations.
-But due to the breathability of the Klim suit, it allowed me to continue to wear the inner layer even though the temperature inversion at the higher elevation made it unnecessary.
+The PowerXross suit is designed to allow riders to add/remove inner layers according to their riding style and comfort level.
+I added an inner layer (wind shirt) to increase my comfort level on the trail ride into the higher elevations.
+But due to the breathability of the Klim suit, I could continue to wear the inner layer even though the temperature inversion at the higher elevation made it unnecessary.

 Although we spent the day in deep powder snow, the pants stayed dry throughout the ride.
 The suit has become my new “go to” gear for extreme rides.